-Both review authors screened all the titles, abstracts, and keywords of publications identified by the searches to assess their eligibility.
+Two review authors (JK, MP) screened all of the titles, abstracts, and keywords of publications identified by the searches, to assess their eligibility.
 Publications that clearly did not meet the inclusion criteria were excluded at this stage.
 We obtained a paper copy of the full publication of every study that might possibly be relevant.
-Both review authors assessed each one according to pre-specified selection criteria.
+Both review authors (JK, MP) assessed each one according to prespecified selection criteria (see Criteria for considering studies for this review).
 Any disagreement was resolved by discussion.